ceejbot/no-more-unicorns/slides.md

 # [fit] 2014 is the year
 # [fit] I help other women.

 ^ At New Years I made a resolution: I was going to spend time in 2014 helping other women engineers any way I could.
+I'm pushing 50.
+I don't want to be here in 2024 watching Google congratulate itself for hitting 20% women.

 ---